Epicurus and the Garden

-Without this knowledge, fear of the sorts of events described in mythology haunts human beings.
+Without this knowledge, fears of the sorts described in mythology haunt human beings.
 About natural phenomena they do not understand, they make up threatening stories.
 They think that these phenomena indicate divine mood and that storms and other such phenomena are punishment from the gods.
 Knowledge of physics is necessary to dispel the fears enshrined in mythology and thus to correct the unfortunate and all too common tendency of human beings to form certain distressing but false beliefs about the world and their place within it.

 [D]eath [presents] no worries

-"Accustom thyself to think (νομίζειν) that death is nothing to us, for good and bad are in sentience (αἰσθήσει), and death is the privation of all sentience; therefore a right understanding that death is nothing to us makes the mortality of life enjoyable..."
+"Accustom thyself to think that death is nothing to us, for good and bad are in sentience (αἰσθήσει), and death is the privation of all sentience; therefore a right understanding that death is nothing to us makes the mortality of life enjoyable..."
 (Epicurus, Letter to Menoeceus, Diogenes Laertius, Lives of the Philosophers X.124).
-Epicurus argues that fear death is not reasonable because the dead have no experiences and hence cannot suffer.
-The argument, it seems, is that it is reasonable for a person to fear something that might happen in the future only if the person would suffer were this thing to come to pass.
-Since the dead do not suffer, it follows that the fear of death is unreasonable.
-Death is nothing to us.
+For Epicurus, the fear of death stems from a false belief.
+His argument, it seems, is